 Here are some volunteering opportunities: https://www.gvi.co.uk/over-50s-volunteering/

 That completes our list, but there are many other social activities to get involved with.
+In a care home, an activities coordinator will often organise these activities for residents to take part in.
 We hope you enjoyed our 21 activities!

 A range of activities are offered in a care home, with some of the most popular choices including music therapy, gentle exercise, dance, live performances from entertainers, quizzes, visits from local school children and themed events for holidays and other special occasions.